fbgallet/roam-extension-calendar/README.md

 ## Handle events with timestamp and duration

 If the block contain a timestamp, the corresponding event will automatically have a start time and, by default, one-hour duration.
-A timestamp has to be in 24h format, e.g. `14:00`, `14h`, `9:05`, `9:5`, `9h05`, etc. (only `:` and `h` are supported as separator between hours and minutes).
+A timestamp can be in 24h or 12h format (🆕 new in v.5), e.g. `14:00`, `14h`, `9:05`, `9:5`, `9h05`, `2:00pm`, `2pm`, `9:05 PM`, etc. (only `:` and `h` are supported as separator between hours and minutes).

 To define a duration you can:

 - add another timestamp with `-` serator, to define a range.
 E.g.: `14:00 - 15:30`
 - add a duration in minutes or hours, in the following format: `90m`, `2h`.The duration has to be placed after the timestamp in the block.

-In the settings, you can change how timestamps are displayed in the calendar, including choosing a 12-hour display.
-However, currently, the input entry must be in 24-hour format.
+In the settings, you can change how timestamps are displayed in the calendar and inserted in blocks.

 ## Events with date attributes (🆕 new in v.4)